 FSU Research Foundation GAP Grant Program

-The FSU Research Foundation has announced that the Spring 2014 GAP competition is now scheduled with the final presentations to be held the morning of Tuesday, May 6th, 2014.
-Detailed information on the Spring 2014 GAP Program, including dates and times for all GAP milestones, are included in the GAP Program Guide.
+The FSU Research Foundation has announced that the Fall 2014 GAP competition is now scheduled with the final presentations to be held the morning of Tuesday, November 18 2014.
+Detailed information on the Fall 2014 GAP Program, including dates and times for all GAP milestones, are included in the GAP Program Guide.
 If you are interested in participating please contact Mr. Jack Sams @ 645-0048.

 Schedule of Events

 - Declare intention to participate - Friday, September 19, 2014

 - Final GAP proposals due - Friday, October 24, 2014

 - Presentation reviews - Week of November 3rd

 - Final GAP Presentations - Tuesday, November 18, 2014

 - Award Decision Announced - December 12, 2014

 The FSURF GAP program is designed to support enhancements of inventions or other original works that have been disclosed to FSU.
 It funds projects that FSU researchers and other interested parties agree will quickly improve the odds that current research results will lead to public availability of a new product or service.